r-duh/Pathopticon/README.md

 inspect the diseases with similar gene signatures, and finally focus on a disease to see a subnetwork consisting of the input signature, the chosen disease's gene signature and the chosen drug.

+***

+### Description of the Pathopticon Parameters

+**Model:** Tells Pathopticon which scoring model to use.
+The two options are (i) PACOS (pharmacogenomic data) only and (ii) PACOS combined with Tool scores (pharmacogenomic data combined with cheminformatic data).
+The default option is the latter.

+**Effect:** Tells Pathopticon which kind of perturbations to look for.
+The two options are (i) Repress, which ranks drugs according to how well they repress, or reverse, the input gene signature, and (ii) Enhance, which ranks drugs according to how well they enhance, or mimic, the input gene signature.
+The default option is Repress.

+**Gene-perturbation network:** Tells Pathopticon which type of gene-perturbation network to use as the underlying network on which to make predictions.
+The three options are (i) QUIZ-C, (ii) MODZ and (iii) CD.
+The details on these networks can be found our manuscript.
+The default is QUIZ-C, which is the method we propose in this study.

+**r-value:** The weight Pathopticon uses to balance the effect of pharmacogenomic data and cheminformatic data when combining the two.
+This option is required for the combined PACOS-Tool model. r < 1 biases the combined score in favor of Tool scores and r > 1 biases the combined score in favor of PACOS scores.
+Based on our sensitivity analyses, the default value is 2.

+**Number of randomizations:** The number of randomizations with which to calculate empirical p-values.
+The default value is 400, which results in an empirical p-value resolution of 1/400 = 0.0025.
+Higher values will increase p-value resolution, but will also increase computation time.

+**Input gene signature name:** The name defined by the user to describe the input signature.
+This will also be the name of the output .csv file, so we recommend using underscores ("_") instead of spaces.

+**Input gene signature - Up/Down genes:** The list of genes to be used as the input signature, which will be provided by the user.
+These are typically up- and down-regulated genes from omics experiments.